 The Enhanced Bus Service in Peak-period Shoulder Lane Alternative would add about 24 acres of impervious area in the Little Cottonwood Creek watershed.
 Considering only the increased impervious area of this alternative, the results of the USGS Model showed only de minimis increases over the No-Action Alternative.
 Therefore, this alternative would not contribute COC concentrations at levels that would impair Little Cottonwood Creek's beneficial uses or impair Metropolitan Water's ability to deliver safe drinking water.
-The USGS Model results are presented in Sec.

-to deliver safe drinking water.
 The USGS Model results are presented in Section 12.4.4, Enhanced Bus Service in Peak-period Shoulder Lane Alternative, in Chapter 12, Water Resources.